verifykit/verifykit-sdk-ios/README.md

 After a successful validation with a third party messaging app, the user needs to return to main app.
 If your application has an Associated Domain, we can add a deeplink to our message for easy and quick redirect.

-If you support Associated Domains, please fill out "Deeplink" field at VerifyKit portal with your domain.
+If you support Associated Domains, please fill out **Deeplink** field at VerifyKit portal with your domain.

-If you don't support Associated Domains, you can enter a custom link with your application's url scheme to "Deeplink" field, like ```yourapp://welcome```.
-However, many messaging apps doesn't recognize url schemes as clickable links, so quick redirect may not work in this scenario.
+If you don't support Associated Domains, you can enter a custom link with your application's url scheme to **Deeplink** field, like ```yourapp://welcome```.
+However, some messaging apps doesn't recognize url schemes as clickable links, so quick redirect may not work in this scenario.

 ## Usage